leeford/presentations/README.md

 # Presentations
-Past Presentations that I have given.
+Past presentations/talks that I have given.